Amasa E. Killam

-Amasa Emerson Killam (July 25, 1834 - August 20, 1922) was a political figure in New Brunswick, Canada.
-He represented Westmorland County in the Legislative Assembly of New Brunswick from 1879 to 1882 and from 1883 to 1899 as a Liberal-Conservative member.
+Amasa Emerson Killam (25 August 1834 - 20 August 1922) was a Canadian politician, railroad official and postmaster general.
+He represented Westmorland County in the Legislative Assembly of New Brunswick from 1879 to 1882 and from 1883 to 1899 as a Liberal Conservative member.
+In his later years, he worked as a bridge inspector in Canada and then as president of the American Railway Bridge and Building Association (now part of the American Railway Engineering and Maintenance-of-Way Association).
+In the late 1800s, he was one of Moncton's wealthiest residents.